Ruchielle/Global-Superstore-Sales-Performance-Analysis/README.md

       - Low: 33.04K orders (64.41%).
       - Medium: 15.63K orders (30.48%).
       - High: 2.62K orders (5.11%).
-      - Business Meaning: The business relies heavily on high-volume sales coming from many smaller orders rather than a few massive purchases.
+      - Business Meaning: The business relies heavily on high volume sales coming from many smaller orders rather than a few massive purchases.

  - Shipping Duration and Fulfillment
       - Shipping activity peaks heavily around Day 4 (58K units) and Day 5 (56K units).
 Very few orders ship out on Day 0 or Day 1, showing that fulfillment is concentrated around a 4 to 6 day window.